binqbit/svpi/README.md

 SVPI supports a number of commands that help users interact with the Blaustahl Storage Device:

-- `svpi init / i <memory_size>`: Initialize the device for the desired architecture.
+- `svpi init / i <memory_size> [low|medium|strong]`: Initialize the device for the desired architecture.
 This command prepares the device for operation by creating the necessary data architecture.

 - `svpi check / c`: Check the status of the device.
 Useful for verifying the device's connection and current state.